 Generally, liver disease is defined as any disturbance in the functioning of the liver that leads to illness.
 However, certain liver diseases are chronic in nature and build up over time, leading to liver failure in the advanced stages of the disease.

 There are two types of liver injury one is – acute liver disease and the other is chronic liver disease.

 In case of acute liver disease like in – Hepatitis A or E patient may feel unwell with malaise, fever and abdominal pain.
 Later patient may develop jaundice.

-In chronic liver disease the damage is slow but progressive and there may not be any problem during early days.
-In the later stage patient will notice – weight loss, oedema feet, jaundice etc.
+In chronic liver disease, the damage is slow but progressive and there may not be any problem during early days.
+In the later stage, the patient will notice – weight loss, edema feet, jaundice, etc.

 1. Itchy Skin

 One of the common signs of liver disease is itchy skin.
 If you have itchy skin, then it could be a sign of obstructive jaundice.
 It can be caused by several pathology – stones in bile duct, cancer of bile duct or of head of pancreas, primary biliary cirrhosis.